 - Computer making a loud noise when turned on

 Step 1 – Check what software is running on your PC

-CPU intensive tasks such as games, video editing, etc push your PC fans to it limits causing loud computer fan.
+CPU intensive tasks such as games, video editing, etc push your PC fans to their limits causing loud computer fans.
 Because these tasks tend to generate heat so CPU fan spins at full speed to cool itself down.

 But if you aren’t messing with these apps and still your processor or memory showing high usage.
 Then you should check which process is eating up your CPU usage or memory.

 In Windows OS, Windows Task Manager is the easiest way to check memory consumption.
-Press Ctrl+Shift+Esc and windows will pop up if you are mac users open Activity Monitor it also serves the same purpose.
+Press Ctrl+Shift+Esc and windows will pop up if you are a mac user open Activity Monitor it also serves the same purpose.

 Now check in the CPU usage column to see which app is consuming more process power.

 If everything seems normal and the load percentage is between 10% to 20%.
-It means that your computer CPU is not overusing itself, rather it’s the noisy computer fans itself.
+It means that your computer CPU is not overusing itself, rather it’s the noisy computer fans themselves.

 Before you make sure that it’s the noisy computer fan that causing the problem, also check your GPU fan.